There’s just something about packing for a road trip that never fails to make my heart beat faster.

 Road Trip Playlist — Obviously, any road trip packing list requires a long playlist!
 Be sure to download some music to play offline–if you end up somewhere without signal, odds are the radio station choices will be very limited too.

-Sea Bands & Non-Drowsy Dramamine
+Sea Bands and/or Non-Drowsy Dramamine

 Slip-On Shoes — Tying and retying shoelaces gets annoying really fast when on a road trip, especially if you prefer bare feet during long car rides.
-Make things simple and wear comfortable shoes that are easy to take on and off during your road trip!

 Flashlight — A flashlight is one of the most useful road trip safety items out there, and they’re very affordable and easy to pack!
+We own this one.

 Travel Journal — If you want to keep a travel journal during your road trip but can’t commit to a huge amount of writing each night, I can’t recommend the One Line a Day Journal

-— If you’re traveling with a group and want to ensure that you get pictures of everyone together, a tripod and a remote will allow you to snap non-selfie photos easily!
 True, it’s a bit of a pain to carry and not advised in busy areas, but the memories are priceless and the photos you end up with are generally so much better than the ones you get by asking a stranger to snap a photo for you.

 Basic Medication — Some people prefer to buy medication for basic headaches, fevers, and stomach aches as needed, but who wants to deal with shopping when they’re sick?
 We’ve never regretted packing our own basic meds.